Ex-Goldman Sachs' associate's guide to working 14 hour days

 “Everyday I work until really late, average out 12-14 hours a day.
-Subtracting sleep time, I only have about 3 hours for myself every day,” she writes in her last blog post, dated December 27th.
+Subtracting sleep time, I only have about 3 hours for myself every day,” Le wrote on her blog about her time at GS.
 "There are many things I wish to do with those three hours.
 I want to write, read and also spare some time to take care of myself.”

-Le attributes her approach to, "task decomposition in project management theory:" "Before I know it, this consistency allows me to write for 20-30 hours, or to read and exercise for just as long."
+Le attributed her approach to, "task decomposition in project management theory:" "Before I know it, this consistency allows me to write for 20-30 hours, or to read and exercise for just as long."